 It is also the primary key to maintaining a brightened, even skin tone with smooth fine lines and fewer wrinkles.
 Vitamin C also helps with lightening dark spots and hyperpigmentation.

-One of vitamin C’s most important roles is to boost collagen and elastin production.
+One of the most important roles that vitamin C’s plays is to boost collagen and elastin production.
 How does it do this?
 When Vitamin C is applied to the skin, it interacts with the amino acids in the collagen cells, which then adds oxygen and hydrogen that will boost collagen production.

-Getting Vitamin C in your diet is a necessity in order to keep our bodies healthy, but using Vitamin C for skincare is be the best way for the skin to really gain from all the benefits.
+Getting Vitamin C in your diet is a necessity in order to keep the body healthy, but using Vitamin C for skincare is a great way for the skin to really gain from all the benefits.

 What are the different types of Vitamin C?